chrisyw0/WebScrapingSelenium/README.md

 Expect a 2-layer folder storing the images, e.g. ./images/*UUID*/*file name.svg*
 where each UUID will be matched to the UUID field of each race, and actual image name will be matched to the horse_silk field in the raw data file.

+## S3 and RDS integration
+Besides saving the raw data and images locally, the script also uploads the files into AWS S3 and RDS.
+For S3, it simpliy stores the raws data and image files.
+For RDS, the raw data is firstly normalized into 3 tables (race, prize and horse), and then uploaded into PostgresSQL based DB.

+The yaml file stored the AWS connection related config, there is a sample file called *aws_config_sample.yaml* is included in this project.
+To change to configuration for uploading into your server, replace the content of your server and rename it as *aws.yaml*.

 ## Testing
 Two unit tests have been implemented using Pytest, one for checking data correctness of a race on a specific date.
 Another one for checking data format for yesterday's races.
+Please check racing_post_test.py for details.

 ## Require package
 - python
 - selenium
 - webdriver-manager
 - pytest
+- awscli
+- boto3
+- psycopg2

 ## TODO:
 - Docker configuration
-- Cloud storage and DB configuration
+- Integration test
 - ...